COVID-19 Frequently Asked Questions

 Is the University reporting the number of COVID-19 cases on campus?

 The Centers for Disease Control and Prevention (CDC) and the South Carolina Department of Environmental Health and Control (SCDHEC) are now managing COVID-19 as an endemic virus.
 According to the SCDHEC, the term “endemic” refers to a disease that is circulating in a community at an expected or normal level, minus an occasional outbreak (for example, the flu).
-With the understanding that there is an acceptable level of COVID-19 in the community, and public health authorities (CDC and SCDHEC) shifting to using severe COVID-19 cases to measure how the virus is impacting local communities, the University is no longer reporting the number of COVID-19 cases on campus.
+With the understanding that there is an acceptable level of COVID-19 in the community, and as public health authorities (CDC and SCDHEC) shift to using severe COVID-19 cases to measure how the virus is impacting local communities, the University is no longer reporting the number of COVID-19 cases on a campus dashboard.
+The Center for Health and Well-Being continues to report all positive COVID-19 test results to SCDHEC as is required.

 What will happen if there is a surge of COVID-19 cases?